Draghi's compromise with doves heralds ECB policy easing in December

 Meeting in Malta, the Governing Council discussed a wide range of possible measures and the general view was that instead of one or the other, a combination may be effective, the sources said.

-With the Fed postponing its rate hike, Draghi’s comments also had the desired effect of weakening the euro, a key result as the exchange rate is an important channel for policy transmission, another Governing Council member said.

-Although increased asset buys could further squeeze liquidity in the market, one source with direct knowledge said concerns over market supplies were overdone as the ECB could move into new instruments and had plenty of room to maneuver even with government bonds.
+Although increased asset buys could further squeeze liquidity in the market, a source with direct knowledge said concerns over market supplies were overdone as the ECB could move into new instruments and had plenty of room to manoeuvre even with government bonds.

 The ECB could consider corporate debt or equities while there was also room to buy more supranational instruments.
-Sovereign debt was plentiful due to high net issuance and the ECB could always release debt to be held until maturity, the source said.
+Sovereign debt, the biggest portion of the asset buys, was plentiful due to high net issuance and the ECB could always release debt to be held until maturity, the source said.

 There is a constraint about having to buy national instruments in proportion to how much share each country has in the ECB, but substitution rules also provide some flexibility.